igneous-labs/inf-1.5/docs/v2/README.md

 Right before the end of the instruction, it will run a `update_yield` subroutine which:

-- Compare `pool.total_sol_value` at the start of the instruction with that at the end of the instruction
+- Compare `pool_state.total_sol_value` at the start of the instruction with that at the end of the instruction
 - If theres an increase (yield was observed)
-  - Divide the increase according to `pool_state.protocol_fee_nanos`
-  - Increment `pool_state.protocol_fee_lamports` by protocol fee share
-  - Increment `pool_state.withheld_lamports` by non-protocol fee share
+  - Increment `pool_state.withheld_lamports` by same amount
 - If theres a decrease (loss was observed)
-  - Same as increase, but decrementing (saturating) the 2 fields instead of incrementing
+  - Decrement (saturating) `pool_state.withheld_lamports` by same amount
-  - This has the effect of using any previously accumulated yield and protocol fees to soften the loss, as well as preserve the invariant `pool_state.total_sol_value >= pool_state.withheld_lamports + pool_state.protocol_fee_lamports` (LP-ers are never insolvent)
+  - This has the effect of using any previously accumulated yield to soften the loss
+  - Invariant: `pool_state.total_sol_value >= pool_state.withheld_lamports`
+  - Note however that the pool can become insolvent if previously accumulated protocol fee lamports > pool_state.total_sol_value
 - In both cases, self-CPI `LogSigned` to log data about how much yield/loss was observed.

 `AddLiquidity` and `RemoveLiquidity` instructions require special-case handling because they modify both `pool.total_sol_value` and INF mint supply, so yields and losses need to be counted using the differences between the ratio of the 2 before and after.